This section describes how to declare HTML elements in templates.

 If an attribute name clashes with a name that has other special meaning,

-prefix to explicitly state the value should be treated
+use the attr_ prefix to explicitly state the value should be treated

 as an attribute.

-The most common example of this is setting the type
+The most common example of this is setting the type attribute of an

 input element (although this can usually be avoided using static attributes